iocfinc/Grab-AIforSEA/README.md

 Economies in Southeast Asia are turning to AI to solve traffic congestion, which hinders mobility and economic growth.
 The first step in the push towards alleviating traffic congestion is to understand travel demand and travel patterns within the city.

 > Can we accurately forecast travel demand based on historical Grab bookings to predict areas and times with high travel demand?

+## Evaluation Guide

+The [EvaluationNotebook.ipynb](https://github.com/iocfinc/Grab-AIforSEA/blob/master/EvaluationNotebook.ipynb) has been provided to centralize the evaluation process.
+The notebook contains the preprocessing functions, the model load and other helper functions that will be neede to process the data and prepare the model prior to predictions.
+The sections that are required were marked with **(RUN)** to make it easier to track.
+A [`requirements.txt`](https://github.com/iocfinc/Grab-AIforSEA/blob/master/requirements.txt) has also been provided to get a list of libraries that were installed during the testing and development of the project.
+It was run in Google Colab but you should be able to set it up with the requirements.txt file.
+Also, some of the assumptions and pointers on how to go over the notebook has been provided on the notebook itself.
+If you need to reach out to me for any issues or questions kindly reach out to me, my contact details can be found [here](https://iocfinc.github.io/).

 ## General Instructions